Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reuters reported that the above information was announced by the United Nations Satellite Center (UNOSAT) on February 2.

-UNOSAT released satellite images and stated: “A total of 69,147 structures, equivalent to approximately 30% of the total number of structures in the Gaza Strip, were affected.”
+UNOSAT released satellite images and stated: “A total of 69,147 structures, or approximately 30% of the total number of structures in the Gaza Strip, were affected.”

-Of these, 22,131 structures were identified as destroyed and about 14,066 buildings were said to have suffered serious damage, while 32,950 structures were slightly damaged.
+Of these, 22,131 structures were identified as destroyed and about 14,066 buildings were said to have suffered serious damage, while 32,950 structures suffered minor damage.

 UNOSAT released photos taken on January 6-7 and compared them with six other series of photos, many of which were taken before Israel’s attack on the Gaza Strip.
 Accordingly, the Gaza City and Khan Yunis areas were the most severely damaged compared to previous analyses.

-According to the Hamas government's health agency, Israel's military campaign has so far killed more than 27,000 Palestinians.
-Airstrikes, shelling and demolitions have completely destroyed urban areas, most of which are civilian structures.
+According to the Hamas government health agency, so far, the Israeli military campaign has killed more than 27,000 Palestinians.
+The airstrikes, shelling and destruction have completely destroyed urban areas, most of which are civilian structures.

 On the same day, the United Nations (UN) estimated that at least 17,000 children in the Gaza Strip are currently homeless without parents or relatives.